How to know that your communications agency isn’t working

 If you’re not happy, it’s OK to look elsewhere.
 After all, you are the client.
 Your agency should want to keep you happy and working with them.
 If not, there are plenty of other agencies that will be happy to work with you.
 That said, the process of changing agencies should not be taken lightly as it is time-consuming and certainly draining on many levels.
 Even within your own organisation.

-If you think Incognito could be a solution to your problem, we will be happy to help you.
-Enter Incognito here: enter@factorincognito.com
+If you think Incógnito could be a solution to your problem, we would be delighted to assist you.
+Enter Incógnito here: enter@factorincognito.com